Asthma Modules

 The resources that are covered on Univadis include the following:

-A new Clinical decision support tool from BMJ including evidence-based research, guidelines and expert opinion is now available to all SWASFT staff and students on placement from April 2019 for three years (purchased by Health Education England).
+A Clinical Decision support tool from BMJ including evidence-based research, guidelines and expert opinion is available to all SWASFT staff and students.

 This clinical decision support tool is particularly useful for medical students, junior doctors, multidisciplinary team members (such as nurses and pharmacists), specialists working outside of their speciality, and primary care practitioners.